funkwerk/antlr-d/README.md

 # Antlr4DTarget
-The Antlr4DTarget presents an full featured and tested port of ANTLR 4.
+The Antlr4DTarget represents an full featured and tested port of ANTLR 4.

 This covers the runtime library, the tool to translate the syntax  into D code and the tests for the runtime library.
 See also [ANTLR version 4.7.3](http://www.antlr.org/) yet.